ahw0/Applicativo-interfaccia-RisiKo/README.md

 ## Combat phase

-Both combat phase and the next phase of displacement fall into the optional stages.
+Both the combat phase and the next phase of displacement fall into the optional stages.
 The player is free to choose not to make any fighting or move.

 At this stage, the button is located at the bottom of the center **[Finisci i combattimenti]**.
 This button can be used for: